hsnaydd/buttono/README.md

   // Type: list
   $display: inline-block,

-  // Opacity for a disabled button.
-  // Type: number
-  $opacity-disabled: $buttono-opacity-disabled

   // You can specify whether to include "disabled styles" through this variable
   // Type: boolean
   $include-disabled-styles: $buttono-include-disabled-styles